akankshanb/Bot-Engine/PROCESS.md

 ### Practices

-For your software process, follow a "scrumban" methodology, that is a blend of kanban and scrum practices.
+For our software process, we followed a "scrumban" methodology, that is a blend of kanban and scrum practices.

 Furthermore, identify at least one core practice and collary practice not already part of your software process.
 Integrate those practices in your software development.